Abhishekprakash591/sait-website-redesign/README.md

 <br/>

-> A modern, fully animated website for SAIT — the CS/IT student community at CUSAT (Cochin University of Science and Technology).
+> A modern, fully animated website for SAIT — IT student community at CUSAT (Cochin University of Science and Technology).
 Built with Next.js 16, TypeScript, Tailwind CSS v4, and Framer Motion.

 <br/>